UNODISASTER/UNODisaster/README.md

 To 1, hiring graduate students interested in EM is easier said than done in that students in anything touching ICTs will be hyper-competitive in the market of ICTs, away from that of EM.
 To 2, this is the focal point of the work being done.
 Through this work, we can begin to make sense of where computation can aid EM in addition to understand the capacity of EM with regard to the potential tools.

 In understanding EM in this way, different types of design can be applied to develop tools that EM can use.
 This is of paramount interest to HCI and work surrounding machine learning, artificial intelligence, and other forms of automated sifting.
 Through practical deployment of AI, ML, or other automata, the shift from what is possible to what is necessary can help create new industries, new competitions, and other kinds of tools.

+### Work done in this category
+LaLone, N., A. Alharthi, S., & Toups, Z. O. (2019, November).
+A Vision of Augmented Reality for Urban Search and Rescue.
+In Proceedings of the Halfway to the Future Symposium 2019 (pp. 1-4).

 <a name="Training"></a>